 “An enchanting, unputdownable fantasy.
 Bowen’s lush world building and beautiful prose will have you rooting for these characters from page one.
 A triumph of storytelling.

-” —Kalynn Bayron, bestselling author of Cinderella is Dead
+” —Kalynn Bayron, New York Times bestselling author of This Poison Heart

 "Reinvigorating the image of West Africa as not merely a site of human suffering but a historical place of great invention, fellowship, and hope, Bowen relays a story as lushly described as it is cinematic

 , centering a brave, headstrong protagonist coming into her own power in an age of change." —Publishers Weekly, starred review★

 "Any story about literal Black girl magic featuring a Black mermaid is sure to shine, but Bowen’s story swims to sparkling heights

 "Give this book to everyone, but especially fans of mythological and well-crafted fantasy